plenigo/plenigo.github.io/pages/custom_integration/app_management.md

 // This method does not return an exception, this will delete the customer app id for the specific customer.
 AppManagementService::deleteCustomerApp($customerId, $customerAppId);
 ```
-## Remove an application id for a customer without SDK
+## Remove an application ID for a customer without SDK

 Another possibility to remove an application id for a customer - is a direct call to our REST API: